 Region 1-South is comprised of South Carolina, North Carolina and Tennessee.
-The mission of Region 1-South is to enhance the research and professional development, community engagement, mentorship, and education of cancer health equity researchers.
-The Hollings Cancer Center, along with UNC Lineberger Comprehensive Cancer Center, coordinates these efforts in Region 1-South.
+The mission of Region 1-South is to enhance the research and professional development, community engagement, mentorship and education of cancer health equity researchers.
+Hollings Cancer Center, along with UNC Lineberger Comprehensive Cancer Center and Vanderbilt-Ingram Cancer Center, coordinates these efforts in Region 1-South.

-The Hollings Cancer Center and Lineberger Comprehensive Cancer Center at the University of North Carolina Chapel Hill serve as the coordinating sites for GMaP Region 1-South, which includes North Carolina, South Carolina and Tennessee.
+Hollings Cancer Center, UNC Lineberger Comprehensive Cancer Center and Vanderbilt-Ingram Cancer Center serve as the coordinating sites for GMaP Region 1-South, which includes North Carolina, South Carolina and Tennessee.

 GMaP Region 1-South facilitates the communication and dissemination of cancer health disparities research collaborations, education and training opportunities, and community outreach among its members.